 Quantification of metabolic rate of glucose uptake with [18F]FDG

-The autoradiographic method for measuring regional metabolic rate of glucose in the brain of rat using [14C]deoxyglucose (Sokoloff et al. 1977) has been modified for human studies using positron emission tomography (PET) and [18F]2-fluoro-2-deoxy-D-glucose ([18F]FDG) by Phelps et al. (1979) and Reivich et al., 1979; Huang et al, 1980 and 1981).
+The autoradiographic method for measuring regional metabolic rate of glucose in the brain of rat using [14C]deoxyglucose (Sokoloff et al. 1977) has been modified for human studies using positron emission tomography (PET) and [18F]2-fluoro-2-deoxy-D-glucose (Phelps et al., 1979); Reivich et al., 1979; Huang et al, 1980 and 1981).

 Metabolic rate of glucose (MRglu) can be calculated from equation

 Semiquantitative methods (for example SUV), which do not require blood sampling, are be affected by differences in plasma clearance, that is, uptake to other organs, or excretion of FDG: for example, medication for hypertension may slow down the renal excretion of FDG (Zhao et al., 2013).
 Akers et al (2016) did not find any correlation between FDG SUV and renal function (eGFR).
 Correction for plasma glucose concentration, in calculation of glucose consumption is straightforward for Ki* but not for SUV.

 For Patlak analysis, correction for time delay is not required, but the estimates of compartmental model parameters may be very sensitive to the effect of time delay.

 With high-resolution PET scanner (HRRT) and careful optimization of image reconstruction it is possible to avoid arterial blood sampling by deriving blood TAC from carotid artery in the dynamic image (Huisman et al., 2012).
 Three manual blood samples are needed to calibrate the image-derived input curve.